shijiegu/shijiegu.github.io/_posts/2025-10-18-ChangeOfMind.markdown

   - title: "This is your brain when you change your mind."
     image: "/assets/images/theta.gif"
     image_alt: "image"
-    text: "the “change-of-mind” behavior offers a neat window into the mix of now, past, and the future."
-    text: "To appear: The hippocampus encodes counterfactual scenarios during change-of-mind behavior, Society for Neuroscience 2025."
-    text: "Authors: Shijie Gu, Anna Gillespie, Chenyan Liu, and Loren Frank."
+    text: "To appear: The hippocampus encodes counterfactual scenarios during change-of-mind behavior, Society for Neuroscience 2025.
+Authors: Shijie Gu, Anna Gillespie, Chenyan Liu, and Loren Frank."
     nav: sidebar-sample
 ---
+> "the “change-of-mind” behavior offers a neat window into the mix of now, past, and the future."

 Oct 19, 2025

 Have you ever morphed your handwritten choice of A into a B when you were in school doing multiple-choice questions?
 Have you ever picked up a grocery, then put it back right after?
 My first grad school paper is on this topic - a change of mind.
 What happens in your brain when you have such a change of mind?
 Is switching your choice from A to B actually helpful in your next exam?
 Let me give you some answers in this blog!